Getting started with data analysis#

 Selecting columns#

-When conducting data analysis, it is very common that you want to choose certain columns from the data for further processing.
-We can select specific columns based on the column values.
-The basic syntax is dataframe[value], where value can be a single column name, or a list of column names.
-Let’s start by selecting two columns, 'YEARMODA' and 'TEMP':
+When performing data analysis, it is very common that you want to select certain columns from the data for further processing.
+We can select specific columns based on the column names, for example.
+The basic syntax is DataFrame[value], where value can be a single column name as a character string, or a list of column names.
+Let’s start by selecting two columns: "YEARMODA" and "MAX".

 selection.head()